Light Dark Matter Search with 7.8 Tonne-Year of Ionization-Only Data in XENONnT

 \itsec{Dataset}This DM search combines data from three XENONnT science runs (SRs), denoted SR0, SR1, and SR2, with livetime of 110.2, 177.8, and 291.5 days, respectively.
 The data were collected between May 2021 and March 2025, and the total livetime is 579.5 days after accounting for data acquisition dead time \cite{XENON:2022vye}.
 Due to the presence of photoionizable impurities \cite{XENON100:2013wdu} introduced in SR1, additional purifiers were installed in the radon removal system mid-SR2, allowing their removal thereafter.
-To reduce the instrumental background, the 5\% of runs with the highest SE rate are excluded from the analysis.
+The total background is dominated by instrumental components, arising from detector-induced electron and photon losses~\cite{LZ:2026hpq} and SE activity~\cite{XENON:2021qze,LZ:2025mmr}, rather than genuine low-energy recoils in the liquid xenon bulk.
+To mitigate this, we exclude the 5\% of runs with the highest SE rates.
 The typical values of the detector response parameters, including photon gain $g_1$, charge gain $g_2$, SE gain, and electron lifetime, can be found in \cite{XENONCollaboration:2024bil,XENON:2025vwd}.